Day 1: DAKAR – Senegal

 Day 3: DAKAR METROPOLIS – Senegal

 Before the crowds arrive, we will leave the island on the ferry to Dakar.
 Dakar became an important centre of the political, artistic and intellectual “renouveau” during the independence time and it is still the liveliest metropolis in the French-speaking West Africa.
 In the “Musée des Civilisations Noires”, we can admire great collections of Tribal Art, textiles, and contemporary local art.
 Discover “Plateau” district, the Presidential Palace, a typical market.
-Lunch at the “fishing club restaurant” known for the best catch of the day (vegetarian and other meals available).
+Lunch at the “fishing club restaurant” known for the best catch of the day (vegetarian and other meals available) .
 The totally restored Dakar-Bamako railway station, a great case of Art-Déco architecture dating from French colonial times, meeting with young artist specialized in the Graffiti (street art) that has made Dakar a centre of contemporary metropolitan culture.
 Visit to galleries and handicraft markets.
+Overnight stay at the Le Djoloff Boutique hotel, a balanced mix of traditional African furniture and modern comfort.
+Or similar.

 Days 4: THE SALT PANS OF KAOLAK – Senegal

-We head to Kaolack town, in a region of salt pans.
-Lunch in a restaurant.
+We head to Kaolack town, in a region of salt pounds pans Lunch in a restaurant.
 Kaolack, situated on Saloum River is an important port for exporting peanuts and salt from Senegal and nearest countries and a large traditional market.

 Day 5: GAMBIA, BETWEEN ARCHEOLOGY AND CONTEMPORANEITY – Senegal – Gambia

-Day 6: DANCING MASK – Gambia – Casamance ( Senegal)
+Day 6: DANCING MASKS – Gambia – Casamance (Senegal)

 Arrival at Casamance border, the southern region of Senegal.
 The natural environment will gradually change from savannah to forest.